elmoin/elmoin-logo-animated/README.md

 # elmoin-logo
-Animaten version of the elmoin logo, inspired by Richard Feldmanns (@rtfeldman) Elm Whale
+Animated version of the elmoin logo, inspired by Micheal James' Elm Whale (@mbjamz) and Ian Ramos' (@IanRamosC) animation